Blackout (Grant novel): Plot

-Shaun, seeking an exit, runs into Georgia, fleeing her improvised explosives.
-They link up with Rebecca and Mahir, and escape to meet Maggie at the Agora luxury hotel.
-Although initially reluctant to accept Georgia's existence, her mannerisms and knowledge of Georgia's life, including an (only apparently incestuous) relationship between Georgia and Shaun, gradually convince the group that she is a real, accurate clone.
-They go to see the Monkey but are betrayed by one of his subordinates.
-A CDC squad attacks the location: the Monkey and his people are killed, and Maggie is wounded.
-She is left at the Agora for treatment, and the team heads back to Dr. Abbey's lab, where an EIS agent is waiting to transport them to Washington, D.C..
-They are taken to the White House by Rick Cousins (former After the End Times journalist, now Vice President of the United States) to meet President Peter Ryman, who is being coerced to continue the conspiracy.
+Georgia encounters the After the End Times team during her escape.
+Shaun accepts her immediately, but the others are initially reluctant.
+Her mannerisms and knowledge of Georgia's life gradually convince the group that she is a real, accurate clone.
+The group goes to see the Monkey; they are betrayed by one of his subordinates.
+A CDC squad attacks.
+The Monkey and his workers are killed.
+Maggie is wounded.
+The rest of the team returns to Dr. Abbey's lab, where an EIS agent is waiting to transport them to Washington, D.C.
+They are taken to the White House by Rick Cousins (a former After the End Times journalist, now Vice President of the United States).